-Air China apologizes over article slammed for racism
+Air China magazine article on London causes racism furor

-Air China has apologized for an article in its in-flight magazine that warned London visitors about going to neighborhoods with large populations of "Indians, Pakistanis and black people."
+Air China says it has removed all copies of an in-flight magazine that's been slammed for "blatant racism" about ethnic minorities in London.

-The offensive words set off a storm of protest on social media and prompted a British lawmaker to demand an apology from the airline for "blatant racism."
+A travel tip at the end of the magazine's latest cover story advised London visitors about going to neighborhoods with large populations of "Indians, Pakistanis and black people."
+The warning set off a storm of protest and prompted a British lawmaker to demand an apology from China's flag carrier.

-"London is generally a safe place to travel, however precautions are needed when entering areas mainly populated by Indians, Pakistanis and black people," said the article, which was spotted by a CNBC journalist.
+"London is generally a safe place to travel, however precautions are needed when entering areas mainly populated by Indians, Pakistanis and black people," said the passage, which was spotted by a CNBC journalist.
 "We advise tourists not to go out alone at night, and females always to be accompanied by another person when traveling."

 "I am shocked and appalled that even today some people would see it as acceptable to write such blatantly untrue and racist statements," said Virendra Sharma, the member of parliament for an ethnically diverse district in western London.
 He said Wednesday he had written to the Chinese ambassador to the U.K. to demand an apology from the state-owned airline.